openorch/openorch/docs-source/docs/privacy-notice.md

 ### Docker Containers

-Docker containers are a form of lightweight virtualization technology that enables Superplatform to run a wide range of AI architectures.
+Docker containers are a form of lightweight virtualization technology that enables OpenOrch to run a wide range of AI architectures.

-## Things Superplatform uploads
+## Things OpenOrch uploads

 None.